 - Remind the public that they should respect a “country’s right” to do whatever it so wishes within its own borders, even if this actually means the tyrant’s “right” to carry out appalling atrocities against his own people.
 Anything else would be “unwarrantable interference” or “meddling” in the dictatorship’s “internal affairs.”

 - Caution people not to give to much credence to reports of persecution.
 These have been deliberately exaggerated by the same vested interested falsely claiming victimhood within the country or by untrustworthy subversives who are misrepresenting the true situation for their own political gain.
 When presented with facts, deny them and interview the dictator’s British sycophants and business leeches, who will willingly verify that those who are allegedly persecuted, are, to the contrary, living happy contented lives.

 There is also a problem with the use of the term “appeasement”.
 While it may not be the word those in power prefer to use to describe their delicate dance with dictators, it is nevertheless a concept which implies far nobler motives to the policy makers than they deserve, suggesting that they are attempting to pacify or placate an angry tyrant and that they only give in to his terms for fear of the dire consequences and from a desperate determination to avoid the hideous human cost of war or economic sanctions.
 This obscures the reality that the British establishment frequently supports dictators enthusiastically even if at first they are militarily weak and we could easily intervene to prevent their murderous actions, and that it continues to support them as long as their continued survival benefits Britain’s economic and strategic interests.
-When a “friendly” dictator ceases to follow orders and threatens British interests, only then do some elements of the elite occasionally admit to a “mistake”.
-The more progressive among them might then blame the British government’s trusting nature or its naive pursuit of peace or some existential political necessity.
-The routine reality of cold blooded British collusion, whether in the 1930s or today, for the sake of strategic ambitions and corporate greed is too ugly for most commentators to contemplate.
+When a “friendly” dictator ceases to follow orders and threatens British interests, only then do elements within the elite admit to a “mistake”.
+The more progressive among them might then typically blame the British government’s trusting nature or its naive pursuit of peace or some supposedly existential political necessity.
+The routine reality of cold-blooded British collusion, whether in the 1930s or today, for the sake of strategic ambitions and corporate greed is too ugly for most commentators to contemplate.